 Your assumption is right!

-But, just like other powders that you use for cooking purposes, such as baking powder and baking soda, it also loses its potency over time.
+But, just like other powders used for cooking purposes, such as baking powder and baking soda, it also loses its potency over time.

 Let us look at the shelf life, storage, and signs of spoilage of cream of tartar.